Communities in Schools of Atlanta

 Northeast Georgia Health System

-Carol H. Burrell has served as president and CEO of Northeast Georgia Health System since 2011.
-Under her leadership, Northeast Georgia Medical Center in Gainesville, the system’s flagship hospital, has garnered state and national acclaim, including recognition by Healthgrades as one of the country’s 50 Best Hospitals.
+Under Carol Burrell’s leadership, Northeast Georgia Medical Center in Gainesville, the system’s flagship hospital, has garnered state and national acclaim, including recognition by Healthgrades as one of the country’s 50 Best Hospitals.
 Burrell also led the construction of NGMC Braselton, the state’s first new hospital in 20 years that wasn’t a replacement or a relocation, and helped the system acquire its third hospital, NGMC Barrow, in 2017.
 In 2018 she was an Atlanta Business Chronicle Women Who Mean Business honoree.
 Georgia Trend named her its Most Respected Business Leader in 2017 and, for six years in a row, has placed her on a list of 100 Most Influential Georgians.

 Education: Georgia Southern University, Emory University, Central Michigan University (MHA)